linuxplayground/z80-compiler-kit-libcpm/docs/BUILD.md

 make 2063_sdl2
 ```

-## CPMLIB
+## libcpm

 Now that the compiler, assembler and linker are installed and we have an
-emulator, it's time to clone and build CPMLIB
+emulator, it's time to clone and build libcpm

 In this example, the assumption is a filesystem layout like this.